IvanGDR/Pulsar-Queuing-and-Streaming/README.md

 &nbsp;
 - Exclusive Subscription: For ***streaming*** use case.
 One consumer only in order to respect ordered consumption.
 - Failover Subscription: For ***streaming*** use case.
 Two consumers but one active only in order to respect ordered consumption.
 - Shared Subscription: For ***queuing*** use case.
-Multiple consumers can be actived, allowing consumption in an unordered manner.
+Multiple consumers can be active, allowing consumption in an unordered manner.

 &nbsp;
 **4. Consumer:** It is the application that reads messages from Pulsar.
 These are grouped together for consuming messages.
 Each consumer group can have its own way of consuming the messages.